cjhnbls/pipelinedb-doc-cn/builtin.rst

 General
 ----------

-We strive to ensure that PipelineDB maintains full compatibility with PostgreSQL 10.2+.
+We strive to ensure that PipelineDB maintains full compatibility with PostgreSQL 10.1+ and 11.0+.
 As a result, all of `PostgreSQL's built-in functionality`_ is available to PipelineDB users.

 .. _`PostgreSQL's built-in functionality`: http://www.postgresql.org/docs/current/static/functions.html